Technology Overview on Software Development for Battery Management Systems (BMS)

 - calculate, store, and report battery data to the user or a higher-level system.

 Multifunctional battery management systems require comprehensive BMS software development.
-For example, a control unit uses software to control BMS components’ interaction and coordination.
+Thus, a control unit uses software to manage BMS components’ interaction and coordination.
 A measurement unit needs software to collect and transmit battery data.
-For a high-end BMS, you can implement automated testing software.
+For a high-end BMS, it is advisable to implement automated testing software.

 Voltage, current, and temperature belong to the physical parameters that a BMS can measure directly.
 Yet, a BMS with extended functionality may require estimations of the battery states that depend on many factors.
 Such states rely on physical quantities, chemistry, and the operating conditions of the battery.
 They include: